Adelsamir01/financial_rag/README.md

 # RAG System for Financial Annual Reports

-A simple, educational RAG (Retrieval-Augmented Generation) system that allows you to ask questions about financial annual reports using OpenAI embeddings, FAISS vector storage, and a Streamlit web interface.
+A simple RAG (Retrieval-Augmented Generation) system that allows you to ask questions about financial annual reports using OpenAI embeddings, FAISS vector storage, and a Streamlit web interface.

 ## 🚀 Quick Start